adamsilver/fdpb/checkout.md

 By all means get users to sign up, by giving them genuine value, but do so on the confirmation page.
 We should always be looking to lower barriers, and we can only do that by asking ourselves these questions consistently and rigorously.

-## Visual step indicator TODO
+## Progress indicators

 Age old advice would tell you that we should give users knowledge of where they are in the process.
 But this is not necessarily the case.
+There is little data that shows including one is valuable in anyway.

 ![Local Image](./images/Progress_indicators_2.png)

-Much like the One Thing Per Page guidance, it's good practice to *start* without a progress indiciator, and test to see if one is really needed.
-It's much easier to add features than it is to remove them down the line.

-Again, I refer to GDS and their testing has shown that users don't really appreciate them and their existence serves as noise in many respects.
-GDS says that:
+GDS have shown that they:

 - are often not noticed
 - take up lots of space